SCENE 01 / WIRELESS VIDEO SYSTEMS

 Frequency Coordination

-Setting up wireless video frequencies with other RF gear on your production.
+We set wireless video frequencies to sit clear of the other RF gear on your shoot.

 Production Support